macks22/compilers/hw3/README.md

 1. Integers: non-empty strings of digits 0-9
     -   only used as constants in expressions
 2. Declarations: 3 types
+    1.  class
-    1.  class, starts with capital letter
+        -   PATTERN: starts with capital letter, prefaced by "class" keyword
         -   ACTION: create new scope to store class methods/attributes; store the scope in the global symbol table
+    2.  method
-    2.  method, starts with lowercase letter and followed by parens
+        -   PATTERN: starts with lowercase letter, followed by parens ":" TYPE
         -   ACTION: store new method in symbol table for current class scope.
             +   If current scope is not a class scope, raise an error.
             +   Store type and # args for each method declaration.
+    3.  attribute
-    3.  attribute, starts with lowercase letter, not followed by parens
+        -   PATTERN: starts with lowercase letter, followed by ":" TYPE
         -   ACTION: store in current scope
 3. References: 3 types
     1.  class, search global symbol table for class scope